About the grant

 Clinical trials are important because they’re the primary means of developing new treatments and improving existing ones.
 Acceptance into a clinical trial can sometimes offer vital access to new drugs.
 While clinical trials can offer promising treatment options for blood cancer patients, significant hurdles exist, from limited availability and eligibility criteria to practical, financial and social barriers that prevent participation.

-For this reason, we have developed clinical improvement grants to support healthcare professionals in improving access to clinical trials.
+For this reason, we launched clinical improvement grants to support healthcare professionals in improving access and awareness to blood cancer clinical trials.

 Key information

-• Clinical improvement grants are awarded for up to £25,000 for a duration of up to 7 months.
+- Clinical improvement grants were awarded for up to £25,000 for projects to be completed by April 2026.

-• We're looking to fund up to four projects that aim to make clinical trials more accessible, inclusive, and easier to understand, especially for under-served communities.
+- 4 projects were funded that aimed to make clinical trials more accessible, inclusive, and easier to understand, especially for underserved communities.

 Have questions about the grant programme?